AdamTovatt/path-sharp/README.md

 # Path Sharp
 PathSharp is a C# library that provides bindings for the UiPath Orchestrator Web API.
-It allows you to interact with the UiPath Orchestrator and perform various operations such as authorizing the client, starting jobs, getting job details, and more.
+PathSharp allows you to interact with the UiPath Orchestrator and perform various operations such as authorizing the client, starting jobs, getting job details, and more.

 ### Installation
 To use PathSharp in your C# project, you can install it via NuGet Package Manager.
 Run the following command in the NuGet Package Manager Console: